victor-velezmoro/ToolShare/documentation/milestone1.md

 ### Why use the Cloud?

 Running ToolShare in the cloud is ideal because it allows easy scaling as the platform grows and ensures availability during high demand.
 The cloud also provides built-in security and backup options, making it easier to manage without the need for extra infrastructure.
-This flexibility is important for a student project with limited resources.

 ---

 ## Repository Setup Guide

+This is a general guide to setting up a repository for your project on GitHub.
+It includes creating a repository, setting up an SSH key, adding a license, and committing and pushing changes.
+To be able to follow this guide, you need to have a GitHub account and Git installed on your machine.
+There are plenty of resources available online to help you set up Git and GitHub if you haven't done so already.

 ### 1. Repository Creation
 1. Navigate to [GitHub](https://github.com/) and log in.